Estimating Wizarding Population:

 And certainly not if Rowling’s statement that wizards may have much longer life spans than Muggles is to be taken seriously.
 The statement was made long enough ago that it might reasonably be dismissed as a “cool idea” that she never managed to actually incorporate into the story, but she still made it.

-In point of fact, she has scaled what she actually shows us back considerably.
+In point of fact, she has scaled back what she actually shows us to a considerable degree.
 There seem to be a fair minority of wizards who live into their 2nd century.
 But my own extrapolation of an estimated potential wizarding lifespan of 90–120 years seems to be about right.

 It is clear that lifespans on the order of that of Griselda Marchbanks (who must be about 135–150) are vanishingly rare, but she did finally bring herself to depict a few of the “Wizards of the Month” on the official site as having comfortably passed their century mark reaching the ages of 110–120.
 So we cannot simply dismiss the statement altogether.

-Although we probably should continue to scale it back.
+We probably should continue to scale it back, however.
 For all of my own calculations I will be working from the basis of a projected wizarding lifespan of about 90-120 years.
 This corresponds to the presumed “natural” wizarding lifespan, without any additional enhancement by lifestyle modifications or medi-magical procedures which I had been postulating to be the case since this site first went up.
 Clearly such artificial extensions to a wizard’s life are not available.

 However what Rowling has still failed to take into account is that if you have a population which lives, in the main, around 100 years, you still have to have an “age cohort” of individuals in every representative year.
 And this age cohort will reflect, to at least some extent, the number of individuals who were born in that particular cohort’s birth year.